Player Code of Conduct

 - Rules and policies exist for the safety and enjoyment of all people.

 - Dodgeball is a non-contact sport.
-It is the responsibility of all players to avoid contact in every way possible.
+It is the responsibility of all players to avoid contact whenever possible.
 Potentially dangerous plays should always be avoided.

 - Players are expected to be aware of their body and actions on the court as well as pay attention to the actions of others to avoid contact.

 - In contentious situations, participants are expected to embody principles of “Spirit of the Game” in their efforts to self-officiate and manage the game in a calm and responsible manner.

 7. Compliance with Dodgeball Seattle Policies & Guidelines

 - All participants must respect and comply with Dodgeball Seattle policies.

 - All participants must complete all participation agreements, waivers, and paperwork as required for each Dodgeball Seattle event.